Request to Join

 Dr. Renee Kinman is a pediatric endocrinologist, an Associate Clinical Professor at UCSF-Fresno, and an Associate Program Director for the UCSF-Fresno Pediatric Residency Program.
 Actively involved in medical education and curricular development, she enjoys working with medical students, residents and faculty, and is the recipient of multiple teaching awards.
 She completed the Teaching Scholars Program at UCSF, and is a member of both the UCSF Academy of Medical Educators and the UCSF Faculty Development Working Group, all of which are dedicated to improving medical education.
 She is active out in the community, is passionate about advocacy and education, and is the recipient of several grants to improve resident and medical student education in community pediatrics and advocacy by partnering with the local public school system and local universities.
 Board-certified in pediatrics, internal medicine, and pediatric endocrinology, she also has a PhD in physiology and biophysics in the area of insulin transport, and has completed her masters degree in Education in the area of Curricular Design and Instruction.
 She is and is currently serving as a fellow in the a Champion Provider Fellowship Program, launched by the California Department of Public Health & the University of California, San Francisco in 2014 to empower, train, and support healthcare providers to use their expertise and respected voices to improve the health of communities through local policy, systems and environmental changes.
 She also teaches figure skating in the local Skating School as part of her physician wellness.

-Dr. Jackson is currently training in the dermatology residency program at the University of Pittsburgh Medical Center.
+Dr. Jackson is an Assistant Professor of Dermatology at Thomas Jefferson University.
+She completed a fellowship in Mohs Micrographic Surgery and Dermatologic Oncology at New York University (2020-2021).
 She graduated from the Saint Louis University School of Medicine MD-PhD Program in May 2016, where she was awarded a PhD in Molecular Microbiology and Immunology.
 Her training was supported by an individual F30 Ruth Kirschstein pre-doctoral award.
-She subsequently completed an internal medicine internship at Saint Louis University School of Medicine.
-Her interests lie at the intersection of dermatology and immunology, with a focus on cutaneous oncology and autoimmune/inflammatory diseases.
-Her long-term research interests lie in the design, characterization, and translation of novel immunotherapeutics for patient benefit.
+She subsequently completed an Internal Medicine internship at Saint Louis University School of Medicine and Dermatology residency at the University of Pittsburgh Medical Center.
+Her interests lie at the intersection of dermatology and immunology, with a focus on cutaneous oncology.
+She has a specific interest in the management of patients at high risk for cutaneous malignancy (history of transplant, underlying immunosuppression or hematologic malignancy).
 She has served in a variety of leadership capacities in the American Physician Scientists Association, notably as Vice President (2013-2014) and as Chair of the Partnerships Committee (2012-2014).

 Dr. Insel received his M.D. from the University of Michigan and subsequent clinical training on the Harvard Medical Service at Boston City Hospital.
 He then began research training/efforts at NIH in the NICHD Gerontology Research Center and the NCI Laboratory of Theoretical Biology and subsequently at UCSF in the Cardiovascular Research Institute and Depts. of Medicine and Pharmacology.
 He joined the UCSF faculty as Assistant Professor-in-residence in the Dept. of Medicine and then moved as an Assistant Professor to the Division of Pharmacology, Dept. of Medicine at UCSD, where he is currently Distinguished Professor of Pharmacology and Medicine at UCSD.
 Since 1989, he has been the Director of the UCSD Medical Scientist (M.D./Ph.D.)
 Training Program.
 Dr. Insel has been actively involved in the National Association of M.D/Ph.D Programs, serving as its inaugural President.
 He holds a Doc.
 Hon Causa from the University of Paris and is a Fellow, American Association for the Advancement of Science.
 Dr. Insel has served as Associate Editor and Editor of numerous scientific journals.
 He is currently Editor of the Annual Review of Pharmacology and Toxicology and co-Head of Faculty of the Faculty of 1000Prime in Pharmacology and Drug Discovery Dr. Insel’s research efforts have focused on studies of G-protein-coupled receptors (GPCRs) with respect to their expression, signaling mechanisms, regulation, effects in target cells and roles in health and disease through the use of biochemical, cell and molecular biological approaches.
 Studies have emphasized heterotrimeric G-proteins, G-protein-regulated effectors, compartmentation of signaling entities in lipid raft/caveolin domains, cAMP-promoted responses and the use of “omics” approaches to define GPCR expression and the cAMP-regulated transcriptome and proteome.
 Dr. Insel has published >280 original articles and >150 reviews, invited articles and book chapters.